 Justin Trogdon, PhD

-Justin G. Trogdon is an Associate Professor in the Department of Health Policy and Management.
+Justin G. Trogdon is a Professor in the Department of Health Policy and Management.
 As a health economist, his current research focuses on answering policy-relevant questions in three areas:

 1. Assessing the economic burden of cancer: Understanding where health care resources are spent is a critical input for improved resource allocation.
 Dr. Trogdon's research identifies diseases and payers that drive health care expenditures and motivates policies to contain costs.